 Products in the medical industry require a diversity of surfaces from molecular specific bonding sites for DNA microarrays to enhanced biocompatible surfaces for medical devices.
 Products as diverse Microelectromechanical Systems (MEMS) also require hydrophobic surfaces to minimize stiction.
 As technology advances, the need for precise and reproducible control over nanoscale surface areas increases.
 While RF plasma can modify surface energies, the coating of functionally diverse organosilanes provides the ability for precise surface modification.

-Silane vapor deposition is a process that assists in the deposition of a thin film of various materials in order to achieve precise surface modification.
+Vapor phase deposition is a process that assists in the deposition of a thin film of various materials in order to achieve precise surface modification.
 Reproducibility is crucial in the manufacture of products for the medical industry and the MEMS industry.
 Our tools are designed to control the process environment, so results are precisely reproducible, substrate to substrate and run to run.

-Direct liquid metering for flash vaporization provide a consistent amount of chemicals in a vapor phase that provides for a controlled reaction on the surface.
+Direct liquid metering for flash vaporization provides a consistent amount of chemicals in a vapor phase for a controlled reaction on the surface.
 We do not require a carrier gas that complicates the chemical delivery system.
 The flexibility to use a large number of different organosilanes is enhanced by the capability to elevate the temperature for low vapor pressure chemicals and to heat the substrates in a controlled sub-atmosphere process environment.
 This flexibility provides the ability for precise surface modification.
 For a reproducible process environment, we use VCR®

 fittings for valves to ensure reliable sealing and to make for easier maintenance.

-Vapor Deposition Performance
+Vapor Phase Deposition Performance

-While wet chemical surface modification can be done, silane vapor deposition has become the preferred method for coating surface as the process environment can be tightly controlled.
+While wet chemical surface modification can be done, vapor phase deposition has become the preferred method for coating surface as the process environment can be tightly controlled.
 Due to liquid surface tension, the wet process can have poor contact between the solution and the surface, especially when the surface is textured with small features.
 Another problem with wet processing, or solution phase deposition, is this process typically uses water.
 Use of water causes slow condensation (polymerization) of silane molecules, so the deposition solution is constantly changing.
 This creates a challenge for process control.
 At sub-atmosphere pressures, the efficient mass transport of the organosilanes enable a monolayer to adsorb uniformly onto all the surfaces, including high aspect ratio features.
 Consistency of deposition is enhanced because carrier gas/ organosilane ratios are not a factor in the deposition process.
-Also, chemical usage for the vapor deposition process is dramatically less than the amount needed for wet application processes, significantly reducing waste and chemical costs.
+Also, chemical usage for the vapor phase deposition process is dramatically less than the amount needed for wet application processes, significantly reducing waste and chemical costs.

-Vapor deposition coating applications:
+Vapor phase deposition coating applications: